aisingapore/Qwen-SEA-LION-v4-4B-VL

 Overview

-Qwen-SEA-LION-v4-4B-VL is a 4-billion parameter Vision-Language Model (VLM) developed by AI Singapore, specifically designed for the Southeast Asia (SEA) region.
-It is built on the Qwen3-VL-4B-Instruct architecture and has undergone extensive supervised fine-tuning (SFT) on approximately 9 million instruction-text pairs to achieve strong domain adaptation.
+Qwen-SEA-LION-v4-4B-VL is a 4-billion parameter Vision-Language Model (VLM) developed by AI Singapore, specifically designed for the Southeast Asian (SEA) region.
+It is built on the Qwen3-VL-4B-Instruct architecture and has undergone extensive supervised fine-tuning (SFT) using approximately 9 million instruction-text pairs.
+This post-training process instills strong multilingual and multicultural fluency, covering English and seven key SEA languages: Burmese, Indonesian, Filipino, Malay, Tamil, Thai, and Vietnamese.

 Key Capabilities